thisshehab/AI-WebLens/README.md

 The AI-Powered Web Classification Solution
 # AI-WebLens

 AI-WebLens is an innovative AI-driven tool that automates the process of capturing and classifying website screenshots.
-It's designed to help businesses, web analysts, and developers quickly categorize web pages into distinct types such as 404 errors, login pages, web applications, outdated designs, and parked domains.
+It's designed to help businesses, web analysts, and developers quickly categorize web pages into distinct types such as 404 errors, login pages, web applications, outdated designs, and parked domains

 ## Features